Glossary of Terms

 structures.
 There are also hypothetical supernode structures.
 The

-types are characterized by the number of ‘arms’ (linear clusters)
+types are characterized by the number of ‘arms’ (filament-like clusters)

 that meet at a vertex.